- Practice Areas

 This likely occurred because the employer was the owner of the product.
 The manufacturer was (and is) well known, so there was a good amount of information about the product available online.
 While no case is “easy,” the information obtained in the Workers’ Compensation case greatly assisted this case once in litigation

 California workers are being injured and killed by products on a daily basis.
 Conducting a thorough investigation into the product and then into fault must proceed accordingly.
-Using the discovery and investigation tools available in the Workers’ Compensation case provides valuable assistance in these efforts and will help the case once in litigation.
+Using the discovery and investigation tools available in a Workers’ Compensation case provides valuable assistance in these efforts and will help the case once in litigation.
 Each product liability case provides a unique situation, and just like a box of chocolates, you never know what you are going to get.
+That’s where our Orange County workers’ compensation attorneys can help.